I know that going zero waste isn’t a walk in the park, and it requires some adjusting and planing.

 Ask yourself this: What’s, is the first thing that you touch in the morning?
 Probably your toothbrush, right?
 Do you want it to be a plastic one that never leaves this planet or one that is partially biodegradable?

-I use the Brush with bamboo toothbrush and a silk dental floss which comes in a glass container.
+I use the bamboo toothbrush and a silk dental floss which comes in a glass container.
 I was never a floss person, but since I use the silk one, I floss every day.

 Although I still have my electric toothbrush, my wife has swapped the bamboo brush and loves it.
 And I swap between my electric one and the bamboo brush.